 Cable simply didn’t make the cut.
 So, we switched providers and went the internet-only route.

 Financially, canceling cable was a win.
-What used to cost us slightly over $100 a month for cable and internet combined now runs us approximately $50.
+What used to cost us slightly over $100/mo. for cable and internet combined now runs us approximately $50.
 Those savings cover most of our monthly water bill (or more likely, a couple of nights of Chinese takeout).